 UbiOps API endpoints are grouped in four categories:

 - A request endpoint group: this includes all API endpoints for creating, listing, retrieving or deleting deployment or pipeline requests.

 - A files endpoint group: this includes all API endpoints for creating, listing, retrieving or deleting files.

 - A user endpoint group: this includes all API endpoints for registration, authentication and interacting with accounts.

 - A general endpoint group: this includes all remaining API endpoints.

-The following rate limits are in place for each of the endpoint groups:
+The following rate limits apply to each of the endpoint groups:

 |Endpoint group||Maximum requests per minute|